ENCCS/gpu-programming/content/4-gpu-concepts.rst

    - What types of parallel computing is possible?
    - How does data parallelism differ from task parallelism, and how are they utilized in parallel computing?
    - How is the work parallelized and executed on GPUs?
-   - What are general considerations for a en efficient code running on GPUs?
+   - What are general considerations for an efficient code running on GPUs?

 .. objectives::